Have you ever wished you could look inside the minds of straight-A students and find out how they do it?

 - What new habits do you need to form?

 - What bad habits do you need to eliminate?

 At more than 5,000 words, this is a very long article filled with study tips for students.

-Well done on making it to the end!
+Great job making it to the end!

 Rest assured that there’s no need to implement every single study tip right away.
 That would be too overwhelming.